What is an Ilioinguinal Nerve Block?

-The patient is placed on the x-ray table on their back and positioned in such a way that the physician can best visualize the landmarks that indicate the area to be injected.
-The skin in the inguinal area is cleansed using a solution called Betadine.
-The physician injects an area of skin with numbing medicine.
-This stings for several seconds.
+The patient is positioned comfortably, often lying on their back.
+The skin in the inguinal area is cleansed and sterilized to prevent infection.
+The physician injects a local anesthetic to numb the skin and tissues at the injection site.
+This may sting for a few seconds.
 After the numbing medicine has been given time to be effective, the physician directs a very small needle, using x-ray guidance into the area of the inguinal nerve.
 A small mixture of numbing medicine (anesthetic) and anti-inflammatory (cortisone/steroid) is injected.
-What happens after the procedure?